urbit/docs/docs/arvo/internals/ford/commentary.md

 representing the data at that location.
 The output is the hood found by compiling the given cage at the given location.

-The input to a `%slap` is the vase of the subject and the twig of the formula against which we are slapping the subject.
+The input to a `%slap` is the vase of the subject and the hoon of the formula against which we are slapping the subject.
 The output is the vase produced by slapping them.